Vagspath/crate/docs/admin/logical-replication.rst

 :ref:`ALTER SUBSCRIPTION <sql-alter-subscription>` command and removed using :ref:`DROP SUBSCRIPTION <sql-drop-subscription>` command.

-When a subscription is dropped and recreated, the synchronization information is removed.
-This means that the data has to be resynchronized afterwards.

 Published tables must not exist on the subscriber.
-A cluster cannot subscribe to a table on another cluster if it exists already on its side.
+A cluster cannot subscribe to a table on another cluster if it exists already on its side, therefore it's not possible to drop and re-create a subscription without starting from scratch i.e removing all replicated tables.

 Only regular tables (including partitions) may be the target of replication.
 For example, you can't replicate a view.

 The tables are matched between the publisher and the subscriber using the fully